Cryptocurrency Regulation in the UK

 HOW TO OPEN A CRYPTO COMPANY IN THE UK

-Before applying for a cryptographic license in the UK, it is necessary to register the company in the UK.
-One of the most popular business structures in the UK is the Private Limited Company (Ltd).
-Benefits include the protection of personal assets, tax planning and tax cuts, and even the enhancement of professional image.
-The new company can be created from abroad.
+Before filing the application for a crypto license in the UK, one has to incorporate a company within the United Kingdom.
+A Private Limited Company, or Ltd, is one of the most common types of business entities in the United Kingdom.
+Among other benefits, there is protection of personal assets, tax planning and cuts, and even professional image building.
+A new company can be formed abroad.

 Stages of opening a private limited liability company

-- Select a unique name that should include Limited or Ltd
+- Choose a unique name that must include Limited or Ltd

 - Preparation of a memorandum of association and articles of association

-- Definition of the scope of the company and accounting
+- Definition of the scope of the firm and accounting principles

-- Company registration with House Companies (including registration of official address and receipt of SIC code)
+- House Companies registration of the company, inclusion of official address and receipt of SIC code

-- Company Registration with HMRC for Corporate Tax
+- Registration of the Company with HMRC for Corporate Tax

 TAXATION OF CRYPTOCURRENCY COMPANIES IN THE UK

-While the government has not yet built an effective and comprehensive regulatory framework for cryptoassets, the crypto-related tax obligations are already set out in the Cryptoassets Guide, Published in March 2021 by Her Majesty’s Revenue and Customs Authority (HMRC) in accordance with current legislation.
-The guide describes in detail what records cryptographic enterprises and individuals should keep and what taxes they may be subject to.
+Although the government has not yet developed a proper and holistic regulatory framework for cryptoassets, already under the current legislation, the crypto-related tax obligations are outlined in the Cryptoassets Guide, published in March 2021 by Her Majesty’s Revenue and Customs Authority (HMRC).
+It describes in great detail what records the crypto enterprises and individuals should retain and what taxes they may be liable for.

 The content of this guide is based on policy documents entitled Cryptoassets: A Tax for Individuals and Cryptoassets: A Tax for Businesses that were published in December 2018 and November 2019 respectively.